Back to main menu

 SMS and email open rates

 Depending on whose benchmarks you look at and what industry you’re in, typical email open rates are between 15% and 25%.
-The truth is, the inbox is a very crowded place.
-And unfortunately, marketing emails can be pretty easy to ignore.
+The truth is, the inbox is a very crowded place, and standing out is one of the biggest email marketing challenges.

 Text messages have a sense of immediacy around them.
 But subscribers may wait to read an email, and then it gets buried under new messages.
 That’s one reason why smart email marketers who send meaningful campaigns are such a great asset.
 They know how to get good email open rates.

+There’s a reason SMS stands for Short Message Service.
 An SMS message is limited to 160 characters.
 That’s not much.
-Even Twitter allows for tweets that are 280 characters in length.
 Using an emoji in SMS messages will reduce the length to just 70 characters.
+However, for longer communications, you can break things up into a series of short texts.

-The positive side of that 160-character restriction is that it requires marketers to choose their words carefully, crafting SMS messages that prioritize being clear and concise over sounding cool and clever.
+The positive side of that 160-character restriction is that it makes you choose your words carefully, crafting SMS messages that prioritize being clear and concise.
+That’s also why text communication works well for many transactional messages.

 SMS character limits make it best for short messages

-There are no such limitations with email.
+There are no text limitations with email marketing.
 Your campaigns can have as few or as many words as you need to get the message across.
 (And you can go crazy with emojis in email too, if you really want.)
-Of course, just because you can write a really long marketing email doesn’t mean you should.
+Of course, just because you can write a long marketing email doesn’t mean you should.
 But at least email provides that flexibility.

 SMS and email marketing engagement

-Like open rates, it seems SMS marketing has a bit of an edge over email when it comes to engagement.
+Like open rates, it seems SMS marketing has an edge over email when it comes to other engagement, such as a click rates.

 Keep in mind, however, that email marketing can offer subscribers much more to engage with.
 While an SMS will be a few lines of copy with a CTA and a shortened link, measuring engagement in an email campaign reveals subscribers’ preferences and behaviors.
-You can also continuously improve email engagement with A/B testing.
+You can also continuously improve email engagement and text marketing with A/B testing.
+It’s just that there are more elements to test in an email.

 Subscriber experience

-In comparison to basic text messaging, HTML emails also offer more flexibility in terms of design.
+In comparison to basic text messaging, HTML emails offer more flexibility with design and overall experience.
 While SMS messages mainly deliver text and links, email gives you a lot more to work with.

 We should point out, however, that other forms of mobile messaging do offer a lot more in terms of the subscriber experience.
 Beyond SMS, there are Multimedia Messaging Service (MMS) and Rich Communication Service (RCS).